Management

 Kristen Gorguinpour

 Kristen previously worked at the Reserve for 7 years, serving in several roles including Program Director, where she played a key role in implementing the Reserve’s role as Offset Project Registry in California’s cap-and-trade program.
 She also served as the Reserve’s Program Manager, where she was the lead in supporting the Forest Project Protocol, and as the Reserve Administrator, Program Associate and Program Assistant.
 After her time at the Reserve, she pursued another passion to work in the community and taught high school math and physics.
-Most recently, Kristen was a management consultant working to support federal hazard mitigation grant administration with the State of California.
-Kristen completed her Bachelor’s degree in health science with a concentration in community health and economics at Cal State Dominguez Hills, and has a Masters in Public Administration from the McGeorge School of Law at the University of the Pacific.
+Kristen completed her Bachelor’s degree in health science with a concentration in community health and minor in economics at Cal State Dominguez Hills, and has a Master of Public Administration from the McGeorge School of Law at the University of the Pacific.

 Amy Kessler

-Amy previously worked in the Bay of Jiquilisco, El Salvador, where she supported local communities and government institutions in developing and implementing forest management plans and advancing environmental policies and sustainable economic opportunities.
-Amy has further lived, studied, and worked in Mexico, Costa Rica, Spain, and Norway.
+Amy has worked at the Reserve for over 10 years in various roles in support of the development and implementation of carbon crediting protocols, particularly throughout Latin America.
+Previously she worked in El Salvador, where she supported local communities and government institutions in developing and implementing forest management plans, environmental policies, and sustainable economic opportunities.
 Amy graduated from the Middlebury Institute of International Studies, where she received a Master’s in International Environmental Policy and a Master’s in Business Administration.
 Amy received her Bachelor of Arts in Biology with a Concentration in Environmental Studies from Kenyon College.

 Miguel López Delgado

-Miguel is the Analytical Team Manager LATAM at the Climate Action Reserve, where he supports the development and growth of nature-based carbon offset protocols with a focus on the Reserve’s work in LATAM.
+Miguel is the Manager, Protocol Development at the Climate Action Reserve, where he supports the development and growth of nature-based carbon offset protocols with a focus on the Reserve’s work in LATAM.
 He also supports the operation and administration of the Climate Action Reserve Program.

 Prior to joining the Reserve, Miguel worked in the carbon markets space as lead analyst of climate assets, technical lead assessing carbon projects in early stages, and verifier of international forestry and Blue C projects.
 He has also worked on climate change adaptation, developing carbon footprint assessment and decarbonization strategies for the corporate sector, as well as project developer of social afforestation and reforestation projects for private and public initiatives in countries such as Colombia, India or Madagascar.